KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/README.md

                 ... (etc)
 ```

-For this case better to write BAT script to automate copying folders and then running the emulator etc. But this is just a demo to see if it works.
-BEACUSE !!!. @QuesoFuego on his first video shows how to configure the environment https://youtu.be/t3iwBQg_Gik?list=PLT7NbkyNWaqZYHNLtOZ1MNxOt8myP5K0p .
+For this case better to write BAT script to automate copying folders and then running the emulator etc. But this is just a demo to see if it works. <b>BECAUSE !!!. @QuesoFuego on his first video shows how to configure the environment https://youtu.be/t3iwBQg_Gik?list=PLT7NbkyNWaqZYHNLtOZ1MNxOt8myP5K0p .
 And he use OVMF and QEMU to run efi-s.
-But here, I want to use EMULATOR.
+But here, I want to use EMULATOR. </b>

 <hr>
 <h2>Only information for myself</h2>